How to Deal With Loneliness: What It’s Really Trying to Tell You

 The Courage of Being Known

-Real connection requires something most of us were never taught how to do: being seen without the armor on.
+Real connection requires something most of us were never taught how to do: being seen without the armor on — which is much easier once you have done the work of knowing who you actually are.

 We learn early that the world responds better to certain versions of us.
 The capable version.
 The composed version.
 The one who has things together and doesn’t need too much and certainly doesn’t burden people with the complicated interior of what it actually feels like to be alive.
 So we curate.
 We present.
 We connect at the level we’ve decided is safe.